lando/platformsh/docs/development.md

 ### Application tooling

 Similarly in `index.js` all tooling commands are prefixed by `/helpers/psh-exec.sh`.
-This is

 ### Troubleshooting Python Source in Platform.sh Containers